upsiflu/matsite/README.md

-This is the new Moving Across Thresholds website.
+This is the code for the new _Moving Across Thresholds_ website.
+Go to [MovingAcrossThresholds.com](movingAcrossThresholds.com) to see the current live version.
+Some updates may not yet been published.

-For an up-to-date documentation, install `yarn` and `elm-doc-preview`, then run `yarn doc` and navigate to `<dev IP>:8000`
+For an up-to-date code documentation, install `yarn` and `elm-doc-preview`, then run `yarn doc` and navigate to `<dev IP>:8000`

 The [DESIGN](./DESIGN.md) and [SPECIFICATION document](SPECIFICATION.md)s are out of date.

 ## Progress

-Since May, all issues are tracked on [github issues](https://github.com/upsiflu/matsite/issues).
+Since May 2022, all issues are tracked on [github issues](https://github.com/upsiflu/matsite/issues).

 ## Inspiration and Thought process